U3-1402 in Metastatic or Unresectable Non-Small Cell Lung Cancer

 - Treatment with any of the following:

-- Any cytotoxic chemotherapy, investigational agent or other anticancer drug(s) from a previous cancer treatment regimen or clinical study (other than EGFR TKI), within 14 days of the first dose of study treatment
+- Any cytotoxic chemotherapy, investigational agent or other anticancer drug(s) from a previous cancer treatment regimen or clinical study (other than EGFR TKI in Cohort 1 only), within 14 days of the first dose of study treatment

 - Immune checkpoint inhibitor therapy within 21 days of the first dose of study treatment